 The most common size plugs are the 0.6mm and 0.7mm.

-After you have gauged the patient’s puncta and determined the appropriate size plug to use, the plug insertion instrument should be held like a pencil, using the dilation tip to gently dilate the puncta prior to inserting the plug.
-Rotate the instrument 180 degrees after dilation and gently insert the plug into the puncta using a slight rotating motion.
+After you have gauged the patient’s puncta and determined the appropriate size plug, use the dilation tip to dilate the puncta.
+Rotate the inserter/dilator 180 degrees and insert the plug into the puncta using a slight rotating motion.
 When the plug is in the puncta and the rim of the plug is seated flush with the lid margin, depress the release trigger to leave the plug-in place.